Infineon/mtb-example-mcuboot-basic/README.md

 This document expects you to be familiar with MCUboot and its concepts.
 See [MCUboot documentation](https://github.com/mcu-tools/mcuboot) to learn more.

-This example bundles two applications - bootloader app run by CM0+ and blinky app run by CM4.
+This example bundles two applications - the bootloader app run by CM0+ and the blinky app run by CM4.
 You need to build and program the applications in the following order.
 Do not start building the applications yet: follow the [Step-by-step instructions](#step-by-step-instructions).

 1. *Build and program the bootloader app* - On the next reset, CM0+ runs the bootloader and prints a message that no valid image has been found.